Tokyo Paralympics day-by-day guide

 The current world champion will aim to be back on the medal podium again while team-mates James Bevis, Ryan Cockbill and Tim Jeffrey will aim to figure in the shake-up for the R5 mixed 10m air rifle prone SH2 (session from 01:30).

-It's finals day in the individual boccia events (from 04:05) with GB hoping to figure there while wheelchair tennis reaches the medal stages (from 03:00) with the quad doubles final and bronze match, plus the women's doubles bronze match.
+It's finals day in the individual boccia events with the bronze matches from 01:30 before the gold matches from 04:05 with GB hoping to figure there while wheelchair tennis reaches the medal stages (from 03:00) with the quad doubles final and bronze match, plus the women's doubles bronze match.

 And it's a busy day for the men's wheelchair basketball players with all four quarter-finals to be played (04:30-08:30 & 10:15-14:15).